ae-lexs/kavak-ai-sales-agent/ROADMAP_AND_BACKLOG.md

    - (later) offline scenario packs run against staging before release

 Feature flags provide an additional “operational rollback” layer: disable LLM or cache without redeploy.

 ---

+## Infrastructure as Code and Reproducible Deployments

+A key architectural decision of this project is the use of **Terraform as the primary mechanism for defining and provisioning infrastructure**.

+All production-oriented resources are described declaratively and versioned alongside the application code.
+This allows the system to be:

+- **Reproducible**: any engineer can provision the same infrastructure using the same definitions.
+- **Auditable**: infrastructure changes are visible through code review and version control.
+- **Disposable**: environments can be created and destroyed safely (e.g., short-lived validation or demos).
+- **Environment-consistent**: the same components are used across local, staging, and production, with differences expressed only through variables.

+### Defined infrastructure components
+Using Terraform, the project defines the following AWS components with minimal, cost-aware configurations:

+- Virtual Private Cloud (VPC) with public and private subnets
+- Internet Gateway and NAT Gateway for controlled outbound access
+- Application Load Balancer (ALB) with HTTP → HTTPS redirection
+- ACM-managed TLS certificates for secure webhook communication
+- ECS Fargate service running the application container
+- Amazon RDS (PostgreSQL) as the source of truth for state and leads
+- Amazon ElastiCache (Redis) for idempotency and cache-aside behavior
+- IAM roles and security groups with least-privilege access

+All resources can be deployed using `terraform apply` and fully removed using `terraform destroy`, enabling safe experimentation without long-lived cloud costs.

+### Alignment with production requirements
+The Terraform setup mirrors real production needs:

+- HTTPS endpoints required by Twilio webhooks
+- Private networking for data stores
+- Externalized configuration via environment variables and secrets
+- Compatibility with feature flags to control behavior at runtime

+While the current demo may use the Twilio WhatsApp Sandbox, the infrastructure itself is production-ready.
+Moving to a production WhatsApp sender would require configuration changes, not architectural changes.

+For full details, see: [Terraform Infrastructure](infra/terraform/README.md)

+---